Birth Death Swap population in random environment and aggregation with two timescales: Convergence in distribution of the demographic processes in random environment

-We now give a toy example, inspired from \cite{AUGER1995}, modeling the impact of spatial heterogeneity on a population living in a fragmented habitat.\\[2mm] {\sc Model} The population's habitat is assumed to be divided on several patches, either favorable (type $1$) or unfavorable (type $2$).
-Thus, the population is structured in two subgroups describing the number of individuals in each type of habitat.
+The population's habitat is assumed to be divided on several patches, either favorable (type $1$) or unfavorable (type $2$).
+The population is thus structured in two subgroups describing the number of individuals in each type of habitat.
 The evolution of individuals is influenced by the type of patch in which they are located, as well as the random environment (weather, availability of resources, human action...), which is also correlated to the evolution of the population.

 Each individual in subgroup $i$ can die at a stochastic individual rate $d^i_t$.
 The favorable subgroup 1 has a lower death rate: $d^1_t \leq d^2_t$ a.s.
 Birth intensity functionals are also assumed to be linear (each individual gives birth at rate $b_t$ which is the same in both subgroup), with immigration at the stochastic rate $\lambda_t$.